f948/Java-Paint-Application/README.md

 # To make the code work

-First download the zip file
-Use your Java IDE to import the zip file that contains all the project files Then open up the "src" folder and right click on the  file that you would like to run and click"Run File"
+First download the zip file "DrawingApplication.zip" Use your Java IDE to import the zip file that contains all the project files Then open up the "src" folder and right click on the "DrawinApplication.java"file that you would like to run and click"Run File"

 # LICENSE: